-The doctor will decide when your child is ready to go home.
+The healthcare provider will decide when your child is ready to go home.
 You will be given written instructions on:

 - How to care for the insertion site

-- What signs of infection to watch for.
-These include fever, redness, swelling, pain, or drainage.
+- Signs of infection to watch for, including fever, redness, swelling, pain, or drainage

 - What your child may and may not do